evoth/blog/README.md

 - Subtitle for card list
 - Prevent page from appearing in card list on same page
 - Add favicon
+- Tooltip image scale on hover (like card)
 - Add content
     - Don't forget links and references
 - Deploy (GitHub pages?)